Bealby/lisa-fairfield/README.md

 - “Casting agents mainly seek information on: Naturalness, Personality, Professionalism, Well-rounded, Training”

-- “It is essential to have an online presence so that casting directors, producers an directors who are interested can learn more about you.”
+- “It is essential to have an online presence so that casting agents, producers an directors who are interested can learn more about you.”

-A graph below illustrates features to implement, valued with importance against
+A graph below illustrates features to implement, valued with importance against viability:
-viability:

 ![viabilty-importance-graph](/assets/readme/viability-importance.png/)

 ### SCOPE

-To meet the client's objectives fo the Website an online presence is fundamental and will be implemented.
+To meet the client's objectives for the Website an online presence is fundamental and will be implemented.
 The client has provided a montage of photos that will be narrowed down to highlight her different personalities and potentual.
 A biography of past and present performances, along with an introduction to